Disclaimer: The characters and scenes are lovingly borrowed from the world of JK Rowling. I do not own.

 She mustn't be seen.

 Her heart threatened to beat from her chest but she didn't dare stop running.
 The Hall of Time was long, longer than a quidditch pitch, and the dark walls were lined with clocks, their ticking serenading her as she ran.
 She passed offices on her left and right but they were all empty.
-Panic chased her like a wall of fire.
+Panic chased after her like a wall of fire.

-Panic had crept upon her like devil's snare.
+She knew instantly that she'd fallen back in time, and panic had crept upon her like devil's snare.

-Hermione had to get out of the ministry.
+She had to get out of the ministry.

 "Oh, am I glad to see you!"
 Hermione gasped as she withdrew her arms and put her hand to her head.
 "I've had the most terrible accident—"